The Perfect Wedding Toast

 - Raunchy stories Spring Break 2006?
-Keep it to yourself.
+Please keep it to yourself.

 - Bragging (most likely everyone knows the jobs, colleges, and how great or hard-working your friend/daughter/son/yourself is.
 No need to point it out as it doesn’t really evoke any feeling in most people

-- Embarrassing it makes everyone uncomfortable, this is not a roast and we guarantee it will negatively impact the relationship with the person you are speaking of forever
+- Embarrassing makes everyone uncomfortable, this is not a roast, and we guarantee it will negatively impact the relationship with the person you are speaking of forever.

-- We hope this goes without saying but if you weren’t asked to give a speech, do not under any circumstance grab the microphone and if you work with us we guarantee we would not let someone who wasn’t on our agreed upon itinerary do this at your wedding, it will be handled with grace before you even know about it!
+- We hope this goes without saying, but if you weren’t asked to give a speech, do not under any circumstance, grab the microphone.
+If you work with us we guarantee we would not let someone who wasn’t on our agreed-upon itinerary do this at your wedding, and it will be handled with grace before you even know about it!